 The Taxonomic Classifications patent tells us that doing this makes it more likely that the search engine will pick relevant advertisements for pages of the site if the site shows advertisements.
 Advertisers can have their ads shown upon more meaningful pages in this manner.
 Like a financial institution wishing to place an ad on a document, using the word “bank” within the context of finance, but not river banks or banking planes.

 In addition to advertisements, this kind of taxonomic classification of pages enables Google to label words and/or pages with meaning based upon hierarchical categories and/or other features of a taxonomy.

 Labeling Taxonomies in an Automated Manner

-It’s impossible to say how long Google has been assigning taxonomies to pages, but it makes sense for them to better understand words on a page by getting a sense of how those words are used on pages of a site, and their context within a site itself.
+It’s impossible to say how long Google has been assigning taxonomies to pages, but it makes sense for them to better understand words on a page by getting a sense of how those words are used on pages of a site, and their context within the site itself.

 Once a large enough set of documents have been appropriately labeled, the resulting set might be referred to as a “golden set,” or a “training set.”
 This type of training site enables Google to create a classifier model, representing rules or criteria that can be used to label other words, including looking at the proximity of a labeled word to other words within a document to assign a probability that the word within a specific context might have a probability of having a certain meaning in that context.

 So the focus of this Taxonomic Classifications patent is a way for a search engine to automate this process so that it doesn’t have to rely upon human readers and classifiers.
 The patent is:

 Invented by Philo Juang, Christopher Testa, and Nicolaus Mote

 Granted February 4, 2014

 Filed: May 5, 2010